Aleksey Kuznetsov (guitarist)

-Aleksey Kuznetsov (6 September 1941, Chelyabinsk) is a Russian guitarist, composer, and guitar pedagogue.
+Aleksey Kuznetsov (born 6 September 1941) is a Russian guitarist, composer, and guitar pedagogue.
 Mainly known as a jazz guitarist on the international stage, he has also worked as a classical musician.
 He is the author of Iz praktiki dzhazovogo gitarista (From the practice of a jazz guitarist; 1993), an instructional book for aspiring jazz guitarists.

 Life and career

 In 1962, he graduated with a music performance degree from the Moscow State Pedagogical University.
 He has since played throughout Russia/USSR, India, and Eastern Europe as both a soloist and ensemble member at major music festivals and concert venues.
 In the 1990s, he toured regularly as a trio with saxophonist Georgy Garanian and pianist Daniil Kramer.
 He also formed and led the jazz quartet Jazz-Accord whose members also included accordion player Vladimir Danilin, pianist Lev Kushnir, and double bassist Anatoly Sobolev.
 With Jazz-Accord, he has performed many times on Russian television, including appearances with guest musicians Igor Bril and German Luk’yanov.
 Kuznetsov is the grandson of Marshal of the Soviet Union Alexander Ilyich Yegorov.